-We require our Group Executive Committee members to own Company shares having a value equal to at least ten times their annual base salary, in order to further align their interests with the long-term interests of our shareholders.
-This threshold amount includes shares owned outright, vested stock-based equity awards, and time-based restricted stock units or restricted stock (whether or not vested).
+We require our Group Executive Committee members to own Company ordinary shares having a value equal to at least ten times their annual base salary, in order to further align their interests with the long-term interests of our shareholders.
+This threshold amount includes ordinary shares owned outright, vested stock-based equity awards, time-based restricted stock and time-based restricted stock units, whether or not vested, and any stock-based equity that the executive has elected to defer.
 New Group Executive Committee members have a five year grace period to meet this threshold.
 In addition, each Group Executive Committee member is required to hold 50% of the net shares (after satisfaction of any exercise price or tax withholding obligations) delivered to him or her pursuant to Company equity awards since January 1, 2007, for so long as such member remains employed by the Company (or, if earlier, until such member reaches 65 years of age).
-Sales of Company shares are conducted with a view to avoiding undue impact on the Company share price and in compliance with laws and regulations.
-Each executive must consult with the Chairman before executing any sale of the Company's shares.
+Sales of Company ordinary shares are conducted with a view to avoiding undue impact on the Company ordinary share price and in compliance with laws and regulations.
+Each executive must consult with the Chairman before executing any sale of the Company's ordinary shares.

-Our policies prohibit our directors, officers and employees from trading in Company securities while aware of material non-public information, or engaging in hedging and other "short" transactions involving Company securities.
+Our policies prohibit our directors, officers and employees from trading in Company securities on the basis of material non-public information, or engaging in hedging and other "short" transactions involving Company securities.
 In addition, our directors, officers and employees are prohibited from pledging equity incentive awards prior to vesting.

-Please refer to Note 18-Share-based compensation to our Consolidated Financial Statements included in this annual report for more details on our equity incentive plans.
+Please refer to Note 19-Share-based compensation to our Consolidated Financial Statements included in this annual report for more details on our equity incentive plans.